borglab/gtsam.org/_posts/2021-02-07-uncertainties-part3.md

 </figure>
 <br/>

 We are interested in finding out a correction on the base that can lead to the same result that a correction applied on the right.
 For that specific correction both formulations would be effectively representing the same pose but using **different reference frames**.
-This is shown as follows:
+This is shown in the next figure:

 <a name="adjoint"></a>
 <figure class="center">